mimiyin/Choreographic-Interventions/README.md

 - Code: Translate, Rotate, Push/Pop Matrix, For loops.

 ##### Week 7 Assignment
-- Create 1-3 simple studies of how to move people through space with basic shapes.
+- Create 1-3 studies of how to move people through space with simple shapes and lines.
+- Try sketching them on paper first.
+- Play with the parameters we talked about in class.
+(See attached notes.)
 - Have some ideas about how people will define/interpret the space.
+(See attached notes.)
 - We will try a few in class!

 ##### Week 7 Reading